PhoenixPan/PythonCookBook/Basics.md

 city = cities.get('TX', 'Does Not Exist')
 print "The city for the state 'TX' is: %s" % city
 ```

+## Set
+Difference between remove() and discard(): will / will not raise exception if the value is not found.

 ## Array
 ```
 from array import array